19hours/sg-statutes/Acts/Chit Funds Act.md

 41\.
 The sale of the chit fund amounts may, if the terms and conditions of the agreement provided therefor, be effected by way of sealed tenders as an alternative to an auction if, at a duly convened meeting of the subscribers held before the sale of the first chit fund amount, the subscribers by a majority representing three-quarters of the chit fund amount resolve to adopt the method of sealed tenders; and the method adopted for the sale of the first chit fund amount shall be followed at each subsequent sale in connection with that chit fund:

-Provided that in every case where the tenders of two or more subscribers are of the same value, the chit fund amount shall be put up for sale by auction among those subscribers, and the initial bid at every such auction shall be the amount set out in the tenders of those subscribers.
+Provided that in every case where the tenders of 2 or more subscribers are of the same value, the chit fund amount shall be put up for sale by auction among those subscribers, and the initial bid at every such auction shall be the amount set out in the tenders of those subscribers.

 ### Financial limits to be observed by chit funds

 42\.—(1) The total value of the chit fund to be conducted at any one time by a chit fund company shall be as prescribed by regulations made under this Act.

-(2) For the purposes of this section, the “total value of the chit funds” means the aggregate of the chit fund amounts that are to be collected and put up for sale during the period of that chit fund.
+(2) For the purposes of this section, the “total value of the chit fund” means the aggregate of the chit fund amounts that are to be collected and put up for sale during the period of that chit fund.

 ### Limits on lending powers of chit fund company